Roof Leak Detection Services

 New View Roofing’s State-of-the-Art Leak Protection Technology

-We want to avoid this at all costs.
-Thanks to advances in leak detection technology, our roofing contractors are expertly trained in the latest practices to treat existing leaks and prevent new ones from forming.
+Our goal is to help reduce the risk of these issues.
+Thanks to advances in leak detection technology, our roofing contractors are expertly trained in the latest practices to identify existing leaks and recommend solutions designed to help reduce the risk of future water intrusion.
 We use effective leak-testing methods, including electronic infrared thermal technology.
-This can detect even the smallest breaches in a roof membrane, allowing our team to rapidly repair leaks well before they cause structural damage.
+This technology can help identify small breaches in a roof membrane, helping our team identify areas that may require repair before more extensive damage occurs.

 Common Roof Waterproofing Materials